zerobang-capital/onboarding/README.md

 ## FAQ

 > I don't have access to tool X, what should I do?

 Send an email to your contact o ping someone in the `_general` channel on slack.

+> I don't know how to use tool X, what should I do?

+Send an email to your contact o ping someone in the `_general` channel on slack.